 During storage migration encode blocks of zeroes efficiently.
 This essentially saves 1MB of zeroes per block on the wire.
 Enabling requires source and target VM to support this feature.
-To enable it is sufficient to enable the capability on the source VM.
-The feature is disabled by default. (since 1.6)
+To enable it is sufficient to encompress

 Use multiple compression threads to accelerate live migration.
 This feature can help to reduce the migration traffic, by sending compressed pages.
 Please note that if compress and xbzrle are both on, compress only takes effect in the ram bulk stage, after that, it will be disabled and only xbzrle takes effect, this can help to minimize migration traffic.
 The feature is disabled by default. (since 2.4)